alexa/alexa-auto-sdk/modules/core/README.md

 ### Implementing a Network Information Provider

+>**Note:** The `NetworkInfoProvider` platform interface is mandatory if you use the Local Voice Control (LVC) extension.

-The `NetworkInfoProvider` platform interface provides methods that you can implement in a custom handler to allow your application to monitor network connectivity and send network status change events whenever the network status changes.
-Methods such as `getNetworkStatus()` and `getWifiSignalStrength()` allow the Engine to retrieve network status information, while the `networkStatusChanged()` method informs the Engine about network status changes.
+The `NetworkInfoProvider` platform interface provides functions that you can implement in a custom handler to allow your application to monitor network connectivity and send network status change events to the Engine.
+Functions such as `getNetworkStatus()` and `getWifiSignalStrength()` allow the Engine to retrieve network status information, while the `networkStatusChanged()` function informs the Engine about network status changes.

-The `NetworkInfoProvider` methods are dependent on your platform implementation and are required by various internal Auto SDK components to get the initial network status from the network provider and update that status appropriately.
-When you implement the `NetworkInfoProvider` platform interface correctly, Auto SDK components that use the methods provided by this interface work more effectively and can adapt their internal behavior to the initial network status and changing network status events as they come in.
+The `NetworkInfoProvider` functions are dependent on your platform implementation and are required by various internal Auto SDK components to get the initial network status from the network provider and update that status appropriately.
+When you implement the `NetworkInfoProvider` platform interface correctly, Auto SDK components that use the functions provided by this interface work more effectively and can adapt their internal behavior to the initial network status and changing network status events as they come in.

 > **Important!** Network connectivity monitoring is the responsibility of the platform.
 The Auto SDK doesn't monitor network connectivity.